realzza/web-project-design/assignments.md

 or
 b. create a pure html-css layout experiment.
 You can use the grid to compose with color, work with layering with opacity, z-index, and absolute positioning, or try to reproduce a layout from any website you like.
 Remember to credit your sources.

-## Sitemap, Wireframes, and Midterm Website Proposal
+## Assignment 3: Sitemap, Wireframes, and Midterm Website Proposal

 **Due September 16, 2021**
 This is your time to start planning the site you want to build for the midterm project.
 This could be a personal website, a site presenting a project you've done, or an MVP (minimum viable prototype) for your final project.